Please use Google Chrome, Microsoft Edge or similar browser to access this website.

 There are many different types of abuse and neglect.
 They may be physical, sexual, financial, psychological or discriminatory.
-They can involve neglect (failing to care for someone properly) or self-neglect (failing to care for yourself properly).
-They can also include domestic abuse and modern slavery.
+They can involve neglect (failing to care for someone properly) or self- neglect (failing to care for yourself properly).
+They can also include domestic violence and modern slavery.

 Abuse or neglect can take place at home, in a care home, in a hospital, in a day centre, at work, at school or at college or outside in the community.
 The abuse may be caused by a partner, family or friend carer, relative, friend, care worker, stranger or someone else with care and support needs.
 It may be deliberate or unintentional.
 Whatever the circumstances, if you are concerned that you or someone you know may be being abused or neglected, it is important that you report your concerns.

 Abuse and neglect can sometimes be prevented if concerns are identified and raised as early as possible.

 If you would like to raise an adult safeguarding concern you can fill in an online form which you can find on our website.
 Visit westsussex.gov.uk and search for ‘raise a concern about an adult’.
 You can also contact our Adults’ CarePoint.
 Please see our contact details on the 'Contact us' page.